 A word of caution

-The translator is free to do everything we mentioned, but must keep in mind that their task is to stay faithful to the sense of the original text, as well as the style: this means that it isn’t enough to rewrite what the original author wrote, but one must seek, with certain precautions, to also restore the way in which it was written.
+The translator is free to do everything we mentioned but must keep in mind that their task is to stay faithful to the sense of the original text, as well as the style: this means that it isn’t enough to rewrite what the original author wrote, but one must seek, with certain precautions, to also render the way in which it was written.

 The patient work of the translator

 After reading Aldo’s part, now it’s mine, Armando’s turn.
 Enjoy the read!

 Translating from any language is without a doubt a difficult task that requires notable patience and strength of will.
 A keyword that is very important for any translator is “read”: before starting any translation, you need to read the original text attentively two or three times.

 You need to read carefully and patiently, and to do so out loud to bring out eventual sounds and be able to drop into the various atmospheres.
 Reading out loud is fundamental!
 When reading out load we turn up our nose at how we wrote something, it means that something needs to be changed.

 A good translator knows the source language well (Chinese, for example) and must know the target language even better, which will ideally be their mother tongue.
 For this reason, I recommend that you equip yourself with such indispensable tools such as grammar books, a dictionary and so on.

 Moreover, the translator must be patient in another respect: since there are no identical considerations between different languages, the translator must be willing to bargain.
 Translation forces you to choose.
 The translation is not “to say the same thing in another language” but as Umberto Eco says, translation is “saying almost the same thing.